The New Mainframe: IBM System z

 IBM System z creates an optimized infrastructure, integrates operational data with analytics, and enables cloud delivery, generating ongoing savings and value for many of today's leading international, national and regional companies and organizations.
 This program provides participants with a global understanding of IBM System z with special attention given to system administration, programming, DB2 administration and application development.

-Enterprise Systems using the z/OS Operating System (3 units)
+Enterprise Systems using the z/OS Operating System (3 credits)

-Enterprise Server Data Management using DB2 (3 units)
+Enterprise Server Data Management using DB2 (3 credits)

-Enterprise Application Programming for the z/OS Operating System (3 units)
+Enterprise Application Programming for the z/OS Operating System (3 credits)

-Administration, Networking and Security for Enterprise Systems using the z/OS Operating System (3 units)
+Administration, Networking and Security for Enterprise Systems using the z/OS Operating System (3 credits)

-In this course you will develop advanced skills to support large scale mainframe and distributed computing applications using the IBM z/OS operating system.
-Topics include system administration, networking, hardware connectivity, network architecture, authentication, communications strategies, problem solving and threat analysis.
+Develop advanced skills to support large scale mainframe and distributed computing applications using the IBM z/OS operating system.
+Topics include system administration, networking, hardware connectivity, network architecture, authentication, communications strategies, problem solving and threat analysis